 We are currently focused on providing privacy for blockchain systems.
 But our ambitions are wider.
 In the medium term, we are actively working to bring together a range of new technologies that can enable strong privacy for the whole internet.
 There have not been many new widely-adopted privacy technologies to help internet users in the past 15 years.
 We are working hard to change that.

-The mixnet is now working, although there are many performance optimizations and reliability improvements still to be carried out.
+The mixnet is now working.
 Mixnet APIs have mostly stabilised, and at this point it’s possible to start building applications.

 Work on the validator code has started, but it’s at a less advanced stage.
-The first release with some primitive staking capability is expected in June 2020.
-The rest of the validator code, including Coconut credential usage, should be ready to start testing in autumn 2020.
+The rest of the validator code, including Coconut credential usage, should be ready to start testing in late autumn 2020.

 There is currently a native mixnet client written in Rust.
 It runs in standalone fashion on desktops or servers.
 You can use this for writing desktop or server peaps in any language that speaks websocket (e.g. basically all of them).

-A webassembly client also exists as of the 0.7.x release.
+A webassembly client also exists.
 Webassembly clients can be used within browser or mobile apps, and again communicate with gateways via websockets and NGP.
 The wasm client is not complete (it does not yet send cover traffic), but it is working to a point where you should be able to use it for application development.
 Cover traffic, when it is set up, will happen transparently and you shouldn’t need to worry about it as a peap developer.

-Lastly, we are planning a SOCKS5 / shadowsocks client so that it’s easy to retrofit cryptocurrency wallets and other existing SOCKS-compatible applications to use Nym privacy infrastructure.
-This work has not yet started.
+Lastly, a SOCKS5 client and Service Provider (called SphinxSocks) makes it easy to retrofit cryptocurrency wallets and other existing SOCKS-compatible applications to use Nym privacy infrastructure.

 In the next few sections, we’ll look at network privacy and access privacy in more detail.